openmobilehub/android-omh-auth/CONTRIBUTING.md

 - [core](/packages/core/README.md)

-Generally, all files that are placed inside `packages/<name>/docs/` are included in the custom markdown documentation and is collected by custom Gradle task `copyMarkdownDocs`.
+Generally, all files that are placed inside `packages/<name>/docs/` are included in the markdown advanced documentation and are collected by custom Gradle task `copyMarkdownDocs`.

-## Build documentation locally

-To build the documentation locally, you can use the `buildDocs` task, which in turn runs `dokkaHtmlMultiModule` and `copyMarkdownDocs` tasks.

 ## Releasing a new version